 The value of the measurement is now transferred to the adjustable stop on the Lag Screw Reamer.
-The value (e.g. 100) must be visible in the window (Fig. 70).
+The value (e.g. 100) must be visible in the window (Fig. 79).

-The Precision Sleeve[TM] is now removed.
-The position of the Precision Pin[TM] inside the Lag Screw Sleeve may indicate rotational malalignment of the Proximal Targeting Arm.
-Center the Precision Pin[TM] in the Lag Screw Sleeve by rotating the Proximal Targeting Arm (Fig. 71).
+The Precision SleeveTM is now removed.
+The position of the Precision Pin TM inside the Lag Screw Sleeve may indicate rotational malalignment of the Proximal Targeting Arm.
+Center the Precision Pin TM in the Lag Screw Sleeve by rotating the Proximal Targeting Arm (Fig. 80).
 If malleting was performed, you may also check that the Nail Holding Screw is still fully tightened.
-If "chatter" is felt or heard during reaming, please check the position of the pin within the Lag Screw Sleeve (Fig. 71).
+If "chatter" is felt or heard during reaming, please check the position of the pin within the Lag Screw Sleeve (Fig. 80) and/or the position of the Precision Pin used for rotation control with the Anti-Rotation Clip.

-The calibrated Lag Screw Reamer is passed over the Precision Pin[TM], through the Lag Screw Sleeve in order to prepare the lag screw channel (Fig. 72).
-Ensure that the knob of the Targeting Sleeve is still locked so the mechanical stop will prevent over-insertion of the Lag Screw Reamer (Fig. 72a).
-The window of the Lag Screw Reamer provides an additional method to check the Precision Pin[TM] end position (Fig. 72b).
-If following the pin placement and measurement technique described above, the 5mm thread should minimise bony build up which may allow for reamer removal without extraction of the pin.
-Additionally, instruments like the Guide Wire Pusher may be used to neutralise the pulling force on the pin (Fig 73).
+The calibrated Lag Screw Reamer is passed over the Precision $Pin^{TM}$ , through the Lag Screw Sleeve in order to prepare the lag screw channel (Fig. 81).
+Ensure that the knob of the Targeting Sleeve is still locked so the mechanical stop will prevent over-insertion of the Lag Screw Reamer (Fig. 81a).
+The window of the Lag Screw Reamer provides an additional method to check the Precision PinTM end position (Fig. 81b).
+If following the pin placement and measurement technique described above, the 5mm thread should minimize bony build up which may allow for reamer removal without extraction of the pin.
+Additionally, instruments like the Guide Wire Pusher may be used to neutralize the pulling force on the pin (Fig 82).